Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ### Step 2 - Create a new container

-To create a new container in which launch our AlmaLinux9 image image, run this command:
+Create a new container in which launch our AlmaLinux9 image, run this command:
 ```
 docker run --name almaLinux_container AlmaLinux:9
 ```